lsst-sitcom/sitcomtn-025/index.rst

 .. note::

-   The deliverable description from the `charge`_ is in the note below to ease readability
+   The deliverable description from the `charge`_ has been directly copied here to ease readability.

    1. A series of use-cases where feedback to observers is required.
 A reduced set of use-cases should be created as a regular reference during design and development.

       - Use-cases should be complete, including which inputs are required (e.g. SAL Script, EFD, LFA, external source), desired manipulations, logic-based operations/calculations, and how the desired artefacts are presented to the user (e.g. display images and/or graphs).

-A solicitation for use-cases was made to the Project stagg via the Commissioning meeting and a general call on the Slack channel.
+A solicitation for use-cases was made to the Project staff via the Commissioning meeting and a general call on the Slack channel.
 A meeting was held to define what the group was looking for and provided examples.
 Members were also encouraged to pass the call for information to whomever may be able to provide useful input.
 The responses from the community can be found `here <https://confluence.lsstcorp.org/display/LSSTCOM/2021-05-14+On-the-fly+analysis+for+observers+Meeting+Minutes#id-20210514OntheflyanalysisforobserversMeetingMinutes-On-the-flyAnalysisUse-Cases>`_.